chriseteka/aviron/README.md

 ## File Watcher

-This example demonstrates the watching for file and directory changes.
+This example demonstrates watching for file and directory changes.

 On Linux the Aviron file watcher is based on Java's **FileWatch** Service that relies on *inotify*, a Linux kernel subsystem that reports file system